SammyDods/SammyDods/README.md

 🤔Problem Solver
 👾Creator

-### Looking for 2022 Summer co-op
+### Looking for 2023 Summer co-op

 - 🌱 I’m currently working on a restaurant web app
 - 👯 I’m looking to collaborate on entrprenurial projects and hackathons or partners to practice whiteboarding!
-- 💬 Ask me about my coop experience at Rockport!
+- 💬 Ask me about my coop experience at TD Bank!

 [Personal Website](https://sammysdods.me)
 [LinkedIn](https://www.linkedin.com/in/sammy-dods/)